 Finials as Lightning Rods

 Most finials, with at least a minimum thickness of 3/16″, can be a lightning rod.
 Solar Innovations® recommends a full lightning protection system for all structures.
 Therefore, customers should bond the metal structure to its own earth-ground or tie it directly to an existing building’s grounding system.

-Lightning protection is a subject often misunderstood in the construction industry.
-It requires a subjective decision based on an examination of the relative critical nature of the structure’s location and its contents.
-Architects and engineers take site specific lightning flash density into consideration to determine the required lightning protection.
+Lightning protection is also, a subject often misunderstood in the construction industry.
+It, as a result, may require a subjective decision based on an examination of the relative critical nature of the structure’s location and its contents.
+Architects and engineers take site specific lightning flash density into consideration to finally determine the lightning protection.

-Aluminum or copper can be used for grounding systems.
+Use aluminum or copper for grounding systems.
 Copper is normally considered the better choice for electrical grounding because it is a better conductor than aluminum.
-This allows for the use of a smaller cable; however, when installed in an aluminum structure, there are concerns with dissimilar metal properties.
-This can be avoided by using aluminum components within the Solar Innovations® system and then converting with the appropriate isolation component outside of the structure to copper and terminating it at a ground rod location.
+As a result, this allows for the use of a smaller cable; however, when installed in an aluminum structure, there are concerns with dissimilar metal properties.
+This can also be avoided by using aluminum components within the Solar Innovations® system and then converting with the appropriate isolation component outside of the structure to copper and finally terminating it at a ground rod location.